Department of Geography

 Refereed Journal Articles:

-Letterhof, D., Brown, R., Reynolds, A., and Jollineau, M. (submitted).
+Letterhof, D., Brown, R., Reynolds, A., and Jollineau, M. (under review).
 Using remote sensing to understand vineyard variability: Pinot Noir in Niagara, Ontario.
 Journal International des Sciences de la Vigne et du Vin.

 Chapters in Edited Books:

-Jollineau, M. and V. Tasker (forthcoming).
+Jollineau, M., and Fast, V. (2013).
 The use of geospatial technologies for improved vineyard management decisions in the Niagara Region.
 In Ripmeester, M., P. G. Mackintosh, and C. Fullerton (eds.), The World of Niagara Wine.
 Waterloo, ON: Wilfrid Laurier University Press.